openshift/enhancements/enhancements/console/quick-starts.md

 * Networking
 * ...

 For Quick Starts we need a mechanism for their creation and publishment.
+We also need a mechanism to allow cluster administrators to control the visibility of Quick Starts in the console UI.

 ## Motivation